Do your new clients often ask for a free sample?

 Before we continue, let’s clarify what we mean.

-We’re talking about clients asking freelance copywriters to provide a custom sample, for free, as a kind of application process that might lead to paying work.
+We’re talking about clients and employers asking copywriters to provide a custom sample, for free, as a kind of application process that might lead to paying work.

 - Lack of confidence.
 They lack the confidence to judge a copywriter on their portfolio, testimonials and other indicators (personality, professionalism, promptness etc).